yegorski/terraform-aws-account-scaffolding/README.md

 1. S3:
    1. A bucket for storing Terraform state.
    1. In order to avoid potential permission issues when writing a different AWS account, the `bucket-owner-full-control` ACL is applied to the bucket.
+1. VPC
+   1. Uses the [AWS VPC Terraform module][], with most of the defaults.
+   1. One of the reasons to create a new VPC is to have control over the CIDR range, e.g. when designating all traffic as internal based on destination CIDR `10.x.x.x/8`.

 ## Usage